 Mulvaney stated that the president would take $600 million in Treasury forfeiture funds and $2.5 billion from the Department of Defense.
 He will also use $3.6 billion allocated for military construction projects.
 In total, the White House will gather about $6 billion in addition to the $1.37 billion the recently signed legislation provides.

 While the bill likely will pass in the Democratic-controlled House, it is not clear if the GOP-controlled Senate will support the proposal.
 A few Republican lawmakers have opposed Trump’s decision to declare a national emergency, but a majority have indicated that they will back the president’s play.
 Even if the bill fails, the Democrats will pursue other options.
 So far, 16 states have filed a lawsuit against the Trump administration to impede efforts to construct the border wall.
-The battle over the barrier is in full swing, and it is unlikely to end anytime soon.We value your comments!
-Please weigh in on our comment section below.
+The battle over the barrier is in full swing, and it is unlikely to end anytime soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com